testillano/nghttp2/README.md

          testillano/nghttp2_build
 ```

-You can check the builder script at `./deps/build.sh`, which is the docker image `entrypoint`.
+You can check the builder script at `./deps/build.sh`, which is the docker image `entrypoint` script.